 One of the best ways to vary your push-up in order to target a different part of your chest and adjust the difficulty level of the movement is by adjusting the width of your palm position.

-– Dimond pushup: this push-up width put more pressure on your triceps.
+– Dimond push-ups: this push-up width put more pressure on your triceps.
 Besides, this will create a much intense sensation of the inner part of your chest (the sternum area).

-– Wide grip push-up: Wide grip push-up increases the difficulty level by a tremendous amount.
-You will need to have better strength on your chest and core to perform this push-up variation.
+– Wide grip push-ups: Wide grip push-up increases the difficulty level by a tremendous amount.
+You will need to have better strength in your chest and core to perform this push-up variation.
 Besides, wide grip push-up puts more pressure on your outer pec tendon and your shoulder.

-Again, the push-up is a great workout to train your chest and I consider it as one of the best overall bodyweight workouts.
+Again, push-ups are a great workout to train your chest and I consider it as one of the best overall bodyweight workouts.

-Although push-up considers as a safer workout compare to other more advanced bodyweight workout.
-There is one safety tip you need to take better caution on – always warm up your wrist and shoulder before your perform any type of push-up (and any push workout) because as you progress, push-up put huge pressure on your wrist and shoulder.
+Although push-up considers as a safer workout compares to other more advanced bodyweight workouts.
+There is one safety tip you need to take better caution on – always warm up your wrist and shoulder before you perform any type of push-up (and any push workout) because as you progress, push-up put huge pressure on your wrist and shoulder.